Social Change in Societies

 Grading options: A-F (default), P-NP, audit

-Explores how societies change by utilizing sociological perspectives to compare and contrast the impacts of changes on individuals and our social institutions (such as the family, economy, politics, education, and religion).
+Explores how societies have changed and are changing by utilizing sociological perspectives to compare and contrast the impacts of changes on individuals, cultures, and social institutions (such as the family, economy, politics, education, and religion).
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

-- Apply sociological perspectives and use their sociological imagination in their reflections on the causes of social change and the impact of change on people and social institutions.
+- Apply sociological perspectives and use their sociological imagination in their reflections on the causes of social change and the impact of change on people, cultures, and social institutions.

-- Participate as active citizens in their societies and communities, demonstrating respect for diversity, critical thinking, and collaboration.
+- Participate within societies as informed members on social change, demonstrating respect for diversity, critical thinking, and collaboration.